Census geographic units of Canada: Census consolidated subdivisions

 A census consolidated subdivision is a geographic unit between census division and census subdivision.
 It is a combination of adjacent census subdivisions typically consisting of larger, more rural census subdivisions and smaller, more densely populated census subdivisions.

 Census subdivisions

 Census subdivisions generally correspond to the municipalities of Canada, as determined by provincial and territorial legislation.
 They can also correspond to area which are deemed to be equivalents to municipalities for statistical reporting purposes, such as Indian reserves, Indian settlements, and unorganized territories where municipal level government may not exist.
 Statistics Canada has created census subdivisions in cooperation with the provinces of British Columbia, Newfoundland and Labrador, and Nova Scotia as equivalents for municipalities.
 The Indian reserve and Indian settlement census subdivisions are determined according to criteria established by Indigenous and Northern Affairs Canada.

 Dissemination areas

-Dissemination areas are the smallest standard geographic unit in Canada and cover the entire country.
+Dissemination areas are the second-smallest standard geographic unit in Canada and cover the entire country.
 As small areas, they comprise one or more dissemination blocks and have a population between 400 and 700 people.

+Dissemination blocks

+Dissemination blocks are the smallest standard geographic unit in Canada and cover the entire country.
+They are areas surrounded by roads and/or higher census geographic units.